dennishuan/HCIS/readme.md

 ## Non-functional features
 - Selecting more than one selection and clicking on 'show' in tables will only display the first selection.

-## Referenecs
+## References
   >[1] Fee is set by BCMA.
 Full details can be found on page 4 in https://www.doctorsofbc.ca/sites/default/files/fee_guide_uploads/medical_legal.pdf

   >[2] Eric did a research project for Fraser Health Authority in Summer 2014.

-  >[3] Acquired from several medical clinics including SFU Health Services in Maggie Benston Centre in Burnaby campus.
+  >[3] Acquired from several medical clinics including SFU Health Services in Maggie Benston Centre.